ytorres-cambas/prioritization-freshwater-cuba/README.md

    id: Unique ID for each planning unit.
    cost: Value of the Human Footprint Index.
    locked_in_pa: TRUE if a planning unit is located in a protected area, otherwise FALSE.

+## Code
+The repository includes the following scripts:

+- `BRT.R` - Boosted Regression Trees (BRT) for species distribution modeling.
+- `MAXENT.R` - Maximum Entropy (MaxEnt) modeling for SDMs.
+- `RF.R` - Random Forest (RF) modeling for SDMs.
+- `SSN.R` - Spatial Stream Network analysis for freshwater ecosystems.
+- `ENSEMBLE.R` - Ensemble modeling approach for SDMs.
+- `scr_cons_plann.R` - Main script for conservation planning analysis.
+- `scr_functions.R` - Utility functions for SDMs and conservation planning.
+- `conserv_prior_cuba.Rproj` - R project file for managing the analysis environment.

+## Instructions to run the analysis
+### Download input data

+1. Download dataset data.zip.
+2. Unzip data.zip and ensure that unziped folder is in the same folder as the R project file `conserv_prior_cuba.Rproj`.
+3. Unzip ssn_obj.zip .

+### Run the analysis

+1. Open `conserv_prior_cuba.Rproj` in RStudio.
+2. Open the scripts to run the SDMs (`BRT.R`, `MAXENT.R`, `RF.R`, `SSN.R`).
+Please note that running all models for all species in the dataset can take a significant amount of time (e.g., approximately one week on a computer with 32 GB RAM and 16 cores), especially the SSN model.
+3. Run `ENSEMBLE.R` after the last modeling algorith has ended.
+4. Run `scr_cons_plann.R`